mjftw/pluma-automation/docs/tutorials/2-1-tutorial-console.md

 console.log_file_clear()
 ```

-It can be useful to have a live view of how the lab is interacting with a board as it runs.
+It can be useful to have a live view of how Pluma is interacting with a board as it runs.
 To do this you can run the following command in a separate shell:

 ```shell
 tail -f ./raw_console_data.log